0mega2002/Photocommunication/README.md

 + 8 phototransistors
 + 2 cases

-In order to make this work you need to install PySerial
+In order to make this work you have to install PySerial

 (Some code may still be work in progress)